Skip to main content

 By ActiveMQ, Jakarta EE, Open Source 15 Comments

 Tomitribe supports a lot of clients that use ActiveMQ and JMS in production.
+If you need expert support to optimize and maintain your ActiveMQ setup, contact Tomitribe today for professional assistance.
 This post introduces you to both ActiveMQ and JMS.
-If you already understand the fundamental concepts behind JMS messaging, skip ahead to “A Short ActiveMQ and JMS Tutorial”.
+If you already understand the fundamental concepts behind JMS messaging, skip ahead to “A Short ActiveMQ and JMS Tutorial”..
 It should take five minutes or less.
-If you are new to JMS than keep reading!
+If you are new to JMS then keep reading!
 JMS Concepts A messaging system is composed of a JMS Broker (middleware), Queues and Topics, and Producers and Consumers.
-The JMS Broker There is a common misunderstanding that JMS messages are sent directly from one application to another; that the application sending is…
+The JMS Broker There is a…

 Read More